dg9vh/DG9VH-Dashboard-for-G4KLX-Software/README.md

 QRZ.com, Google-Maps and APRS.fi on or off by setting the corresponding value to true or false.

+For configuring the remote-control please take a look at PDF located in "docs/Configuring Remote Control and dashboard-remotecontrol-section.pdf"

 Performance-tuning:
 -------------------
 To get more performance into the processing be shure to have the logfiles of the gateway and repeater within a log-rotation.
 Especially header.log would sometimes grow up into infinitive.

+It is also recommended to activate a ramdisk on linux-systems for longer lifetime of sd-cards in Raspberry Pi-systems.
+Configuration see ircddblocal.php

 A few words about security:
 ---------------------------